horizoned314/session_timer_app/README.md

 #  Session Timer App (Windows)

-A beautiful and minimal multi-session timer designed to keep you focused and productive.
+A  minimal multi-session timer designed to keep you focused and productive.

 ##  Features